-- Talk about whole numbers you see e.g. road signs, house numbers, blocks for building towers of different height. - Count in steps of 2, 3, 4, 5, 8, 9 and 10 using counters, blocks and coins.
-Divide objects to represent multiples.
-Sing multiplication songs.
-Count in 50s and 100s use coins. - Play 'shops' and ask children to add totals and give change. - Divide items into halves and guarters, 1/3, 1/6. - Talk about time, what time they go to bed, get up, go to school.
-Look at digital and analogue clocks, how long is it till bedtime? - Allow children to measure ingredients for baking, using scales and measuring jugs, looking at the scales and markings.
+- Talk about whole numbers you see e.g. road signs, house numbers, blocks for building towers of different heights? - Count in steps of 2,5, and 10 using counters, blocks and coins. - Play 'shops' and ask children to add totals and give change. - Point out money symbols for pounds and pence. - Divide items into halves and quarters, fractions of a whole, such as pizza, sweets, bricks etc. - Talk about time, what time they go to bed, get up, go to school.
+Look at digital and analogue clocks. - Allow children to measure ingredients for baking, using scales and measuring jugs.